Power cuts, bureaucracy and borrowing costs shackle Kenyan economy

 Such growth is unlikely unless Kenya can free entrepreneurs from the added costs of emergency power generation and bureaucratic blockages, business leaders say.

-It can take up to four days to finalize a new export order, according to Jackson Mutua, managing director of battery maker Eveready East Africa (EVRD.NR).
+It can take up to four days to finalise a new export order, according to Jackson Mutua, managing director of battery maker Eveready East Africa.
 Mutua says this can require approvals from the tax revenue authority, the bureau of standards, the Ministry of Trade and other authorities.

 As for power, Kenyan industries pay 17.3 U.S. cents per kilowatt hour while South African rivals pay 5.5 U.S. cents, Mutua says.
 That figure does not include the essential cost of the private standby generators.